-This is just an overview of some of the difficulties often encountered in representing clients in high-net-worth cases.
+This is just an overview of some of the difficulties often encountered in representing high-net-worth clients.
 Of course, all clients and cases are unique, requiring your utmost care and professionalism.
 High-net-worth cases often involve more moving parts than typical cases, and so the family law practitioner taking on these cases must be more alert to potential complications and difficulties from the commencement of the case.

 John B. Chason is a Certified Family Law Specialist at Feinberg Mindel Brandt & Klein.
 During his 20 years of practice, Mr. Chason has handled a wide variety of cases, including parties with complex custody and financial issues.
 Mr. Chason was named a Super Lawyer® in 2015. www.fmbklaw.com